ciselab/CPS_repo_mining/analysis/arduino_esp32.md

 workaround for #5043.
 There is a timing issue with HardwareSerial::end.
 I'm not sure what is hung, but it should be possible to see this in jtag, as it does cause a reboot if you let it.
 The delay needs to be before you detach the device!?
 ### Antipattern Category
-X
+New:Hard-coded-timing
 ### Keyword
 hang
 ### Note
-This commit does not change any performance-related features.
-Delay added before detaching the device.
+delay(10) added before detaching the device.